If you are an executor or Administrator of an estate, and need help valuing a property for probate – we can help.

 We have considerable experience in guiding estates through the often difficult process of managing a house throughout the probate process – we can help with valuing the property for you, through to the actual sale – whatever your needs let us help.

 So what are the important points you need to know ?

-So what is the best way to get a house valued for Inheritance Tax ? if the estate is taxable that a detailed valuation from a Chartered Surveyor should be obtained.
-Obtaining estimates from a few estate agents is simply not acceptable.When valuing the property a Chartered Surveyor will do so by reference to the industry recognised Red Book Guidelines
+So what is the best way to get a house valued for Inheritance Tax ? if the estate is taxable a detailed valuation from a Chartered Surveyor should be obtained.
+Obtaining estimates from a few estate agents is simply not acceptable.When valuing the property a Chartered Surveyor will do so by reference to the industry recognised Red Book Guidelines.

 In all cases the District Valuer at the Inland Revenue will examine closely the valuation on the probate form and therefore it is very important that an accurate valuation is recorded so as to avoid the District Valuer requesting evidence in support.